 - 1. These guidelines recognize that children should enjoy parenting time with both parents to the greatest extent possible consistent with the children's best interests.
 The basic calculations under these guidelines are based upon the children having a primary residence with one parent and spending approximately one-third of the time with the other parent. - 2.
-Where the children have a primary residence with one parent and spend approximately one-third of the time with the other parent, the guidelines worksheet is calculated and there is a rebuttable presumption that the amount calculated is the child support order.
+These guidelines apply to all types of parenting plan schedules.
+Information regarding whether the parents share financial responsibility and parenting time for the children approximately equally (shared), whether the children reside primarily with one parent for approximately 2/3 of the time, and whether, in a family with more than one child covered by the order, each parent provides a primary residence for at least one child (split) is entered directly into the worksheet.
+The worksheet will calculate the presumptive child support order based on the information entered into the worksheet. - 3.
+Where parenting time is substantially less than one-third for the parent who is not the residential parent, the Court may consider deviation by an upward adjustment to the amount calculated under the guidelines worksheet.
+See Section IV.
+B. 8.